jeffhandley/strickland/docs/Async/ValidatorArraysAndObjects.md

 The `some` validator is similar to `every`; it short-circuits and therefore cannot run async validators in parallel.
 The `some` validator will short-circuit and return a *valid* result as soon as it encounters the first valid result.
 Async validators will therefore get chained together and run in series until a valid result is found.

-## props
+## objectProps

-The `props` validator resolves all async prop validators in parallel.
+The `objectProps` validator resolves all async prop validators in parallel.
 This is possible because one prop being invalid does not prevent other props from being validated.
-The `props` validator result will not be resolved until all props have been validated, but the async validators will be executed in parallel using `Promise.all()`.
+The `objectProps` validator result will not be resolved until all props have been validated, but the async validators will be executed in parallel using `Promise.all()`.
 In the example above, `usernameIsAvailable` and `validateCity` run in parallel.